East Austin Outpost

 In total, across its four structures, East Austin Outpost houses nine bedrooms.
 Rather than private sleeping quarters designated for specific individuals, these spaces are flexible in purpose, meant to oscillate between guest rooms, offices, and creative nooks.
 Primarily, however, they were designed for the couple who will live here most often.
 Case in point, Plural’s Director of Design, Adelle York, worked with the resident DJ of East Austin Outpost to determine the practical parameters that would transform one of those rooms into a studio space, ensuring it was large enough for an assistant, collaborators, and the artist’s synth racks, but also comfortable enough to engender a sense of intimacy.

 All of the structures surround a courtyard, where outdoor lounge and dining spaces abound.
-Just inside the south wall a cluster of trees leads to an open air bar, which faces the pool–a spine of open space that terminates at a large heritage tree.
+Just inside the south wall a cluster of trees leads to an open air bar that faces the pool–a spine of open space that forms the social core of the property.

+Stretching to the north, the pool terminates at a large heritage tree.
 In effect, this natural element informs the positioning of the outdoor spaces, providing a focal point that organizes the structures around the site.
 From the street, the main house’s flat roof, white stucco, and terracotta tile introduce East Austin Outpost to passersby and modulate its tone to the heritage of its surroundings.
 A planted screenwall along the property’s edge increases the home’s privacy while also providing a porous, positive streetscape for the neighborhood.
 The structure’s curved exterior walls mimic traditional adobe and other earthen structures, while filleted corners and archtop openings on the windows add custom flourishes.
 To manage heat gain, a light exterior color lends the home a high solar reflectance, an essential design consideration in Austin’s notoriously scorching climate.
+The front door opens to the kitchen, a long, narrow space that forms a bridge between the main house’s public and private spaces.
+Here a bar with sinks, ample dining and food prep space, and a gas range extends the length of the room.
+Beyond the wall of windows to the west a screened porch looks out to the pool.

 To the south the open living and dining area is organized around the grand piano it’s home to–an invaluable keepsake gifted to the resident DJ by her lifelong piano teacher.
 Given both its significance and the musical leanings of the owners, a great deal of consideration went into where this instrument sits with respect to window openings and the flow of the living room.
 Instead of tucked away, the piano is set in a place of prominence, in the property’s primary indoor living space, where its music can be enjoyed by all.